Garden Spells by Sarah Addison Allen

 My rating: 4 of 5 stars

 Reading Garden Spells felt rather like the author was telling me a story.
 It is a fanciful and romantic story filled with quirky and (mostly) likable characters.
 The sisters, Claire and Sydney; the cousin, Evanelle (my favorite character); the daughter, Bay; the neighbor, Tyler; and the farmer, Henry.
-A main character in this story isn't even a person, it's the Waverley's apple tree.
-I have to admit the apple tree is the one thing I had issue with in this lovely tale.
+One of the main characters in this story isn't even a person, it's the Waverley's apple tree.
+I have to admit the apple tree is the one thing I had an issue with in this lovely tale.
 Realizing, of course, the book is fantasy, I personally connect better with the reality in books.
 People have personalities and some personalities are more fanciful than others.
 But, a tree?
-The apple tree made the story a little too fairy tale like for me and I've never cared for fairy tales.
+The apple tree made the story a little too fairy-tale like for me and I've never cared for fairy tales.
 I do feel the book is evenly paced with no lulls or unexpected turns, which made it a steady read and easily continued when returned to.
 Overall, it is quite charming!